 rescott Park is a special place.
 It is here, probably more than anywhere else in Portsmouth, that generations of memories have been made, photographed and cherished.
 From the Formal Garden to Four Tree Island, there are countless settings for meaningful time to be spent with friends and family.
 The park is steeped in maritime history with an incredibly unique aesthetic quality.
-Its location on the tidal Piscataqua River is a draw for those seeking a sea breeze and a breathtaking view of the water.
+It's location on the tidal Piscataqua River is a draw for those seeking a sea breeze and a breathtaking view of the water.
+The Gundalow Company further supports this experience with the exact replica of the legendary gundalow boats that were designed for the Piscataqua to take advantage of the strong tidal flows for mobility.